JiayingFang01/QMSS_IBM_Practicum/data/README.md

 In this part, we completed data extraction and preprocessing that ensure our project will be producibility.

 ## 1. Overview
-Dataset Name:
-Raw Data Refering doc:
 Time Range: 1994 - Present

+Raw data output: eos_raw

+format: Json

 Size: total 1258 rows
 ## 2. Data Extract Method
 ### Method 1: Data extract from API